 Do anything for 16+ weeks straight of training and you might hit a wall.
 Marathon (and half marathon) training is no exception!
 Prevent your training from getting stale and stagnant by mixing up your training to avoid a running plateau (especially a marathon plateau).

 In general, marathon training programs require a ton of dedication and effort.
 Marathoners put in week after week of running, strength training, and mobility work.
 Not to mention, you have to keep your nutrition on point and squeeze in plenty of sleep!

 Mixing up your training with a variety of stimuli within those weeks will work wonders for keeping you sharp, injury-free, and constantly improving.

 Now, let’s dig into the 3 phases of your training plan!

 One of the most important factors in your marathon training schedule is how you’re spending your time BEFORE the official training plan kicks off!

 To start, we usually hear how important it is to build a good endurance base, especially if you’re preparing for your first marathon.
 This is true, but you’ll be getting in A LOT of long endurance runs in the next few months.
 Spending some extra time now to work on your speed will pay off later in your training cycle.

-Knowing this, it’s IMPORTANT that you spend some of your “off season” running fast and short!
+Knowing this, it’s IMPORTANT that you spend some of your “off-season” running fast and short!

-Here are a few ideas:
+Here are a few training tips:

 You’ve officially started your marathon running training.
 The plan is in full force!